CrabeDeFrance/rtshark/README.md

 This library follows the Semantic Versioning rules <https://semver.org/>, including :

 * Only make breaking changes when you increment the major version.
-Don’t break the build.
+Don't break the build.
-* Don’t add any new public API (no new pub anything) in patch-level versions.
+* Don't add any new public API (no new pub anything) in patch-level versions.
 Always increment the minor version if you add any new pub structs, traits, fields, types, functions, methods or anything else.

 ## License